General Application Guidelines

 Q: WHAT ARE THE FILE REQUIREMENTS?

 A: All images and files must be uploaded through our online submission system.
-We now accept JPG, PDF, TIFF & PNG files for all applications.
-When submitting JPGs, please size at 1400 pixels on the longest side with a minimum dpi of 125.
+We accept JPG, PDF, TIFF & PNG files for all application categories.
+JPGs must be sized at 1400 pixels on the longest side with a 125 maximum dpi.
+Keep any TIFF or PDF documents under 5MB.
+Additional accepted file types for only the Multimedia Award, Review Santa Fe, and Blue Earth Fiscal Sponsorship include MP3, Mp4, and MOV.
 Video and Audio files should be under 3 minutes and limited to 200 MB each.
-Keep any text or PDF documents under 5MB.
+Video files should be hosted on Vimeo, Youtube, or a similar service.
+If they are password protected, be sure to include credentials for the jury.

 Q: HOW SHOULD I LABEL MY FILES?